waffle-iron/codingdojo-1/README.md

 # Intro
 This repository is created as a starting point for a Coding-DoJo documentation.
 This repo is under Apache 2.0 license.
 Feel free to use and modify.
 Any feedback and enhancesments are welcome.

+A short intro to the dojo nd some hints in tsting and code writing are given in [doc/README](./doc/README.md)

 # Test status
 ## master branch
 [![Build Status](https://travis-ci.org/TLoebner/codingdojo.svg?branch=master)](https://travis-ci.org/TLoebner/codingdojo)